Libbi-Dunham/LAB-01a-terminalchallenge-Sepcohort/markdown.md

     1. I live in California
     1. I have a dog named Miklo
     1. I like to travel

+    to declare a variable in Javascript we use the keyword `let`

+    This is an example of fat arrow functions in javascript:

  ```javascript
  const myFunc = () =>{
      console.log("my function!);